dentarg/auth0-blog/_posts/2017-04-14-image-processing-in-python-with-pillow.markdown

 ## Conclusion
 In this article, we've covered some of the more common image processing operations found in applications.
 Pillow is a powerful library and we definitely haven't discussed all it can do.
 If you want to find out more, be sure to [read the documentation](https://pillow.readthedocs.io/en/3.0.x/index.html).

+If you're building a Python application that requires authentication, consider using Auth0 as it is bound to save you loads of time and effort.
+After <a href="javascript:signup()">signing up</a>, setting up your application with Auth0 is fairly simple.
+If you need help, you can look through the [documentation](https://auth0.com/docs) or post your question in the comment section below.